cesc1989/measureit/README.md

 # Measure It

-This is a learning project for time tracking activities.
+This is a test project that time tracks activities alone or in a given project.

 ## Provisioning